-Lens Hood is the most useful camera accessory to reduce lens flare effect.
-When you are shooting against Sun, make sure that you use lens hood along with your camera.
-It will block the unwanted side light entering the camera.
-Use camera lens hood to minimise the haze effect in your pictures.
+Lens Hood is the most useful camera accessory to reduce the lens flare effect.
+When you are shooting against Sun, make sure that you use a lens hood along with your camera.
+It will block the unwanted side light from entering the camera.
+Use a camera lens hood to minimize the haze effect in your pictures.

 2. Take Trial Shots